Facts and Laws about Drinking and Driving

 U.S. states and territories have different laws and penalties for driving while intoxicated.
-However, all states except Utah have laws against driving with a blood alcohol concentration (BAC) above 0.08 percent for people 21 years of age and above.
-In Utah, the BAC limit is 0.05 percent.
+However, all states except Utah have laws against driving with a blood alcohol concentration (BAC) above 0.08% for people 21 years of age and above.
+In Utah, the BAC limit is 0.05%.

 Other legal BAC limits are:

-- 0.04 percent or higher if the vehicle requires a commercial license, whether or not the driver has the correct license
+- 0.04% or higher if the vehicle requires a commercial license (regardless of whether the driver has the correct license)

-- 0.01 percent or higher if the person is currently on probation for a DUI
+- 0.01% or higher if the person is currently on probation for a DUI

-Almost all states and the territory of Guam also impose additional penalties if BAC is significantly above the .08 percent level.
+Almost all states also impose additional penalties if the BAC is significantly above the .08% limit.